2023 may bring some relief for mortgage rates. Inflation came in softer than expected in November, a good sign for mortgage rates going forward.

 These are some of the most common types of mortgages home buyers use:

 A fixed-rate mortgage has a set interest rate for the life of the loan.
 With this type of loan, your mortgage rate will never change.
-While your overall monthly payments could still fluctuate based on property taxes or other factors changing over the course of your mortgage, a fixed rate locks in how much you’ll pay in interest over the course of your loan.
+Your overall monthly payments could still fluctuate based on property taxes or other factors.
+But a 30-year fixed rate or 15-year fixed rate locks in how much you’ll pay in interest over the course of your loan.
 And if interest rates drop to below your current rate, you can refinance to a lower rate.

-Two of the more popular mortgage terms for fixed-rate loans are 15- and 30-year mortgages.
+Two of the more popular mortgage terms for fixed-rate loans are 15- and 30-year fixed rate mortgages.

 ARM (Adjustable Rate Mortgage)

-An ARM is usually a 30-year term loan with an interest rate that changes over time, in line with market averages.
+An ARM is usually a 30-year term loan with an interest rate that changes over time with market averages.
 When the interest rate changes depends on the loan.
 Common ARM terms are 5/1, 7/1, and 10/1.
 The first number designates the first year your interest rate will change, and the second number is how frequently the interest rate resets after the first time.
-So a 5/1 ARM adjusts the rate after 5 years, and then annually after that.
+So a 5/1 ARM adjusts the rate after 5 years and then annually after that.
 Most ARMs reset annually after the initial adjustment.

 Qualifying for these loans is a bit different than with conventional loans.
 For example, USDA loans are only available for homes in an eligible rural-designated area, and VA loans are only an option if you meet the military service requirements.
 FHA loans typically have lower credit score requirements, but you will have to pay mortgage insurance for the life of the loan.

 How to Get Mortgage Refinancing

 Unlike buying a house and getting a new mortgage, you’ve got more flexibility when deciding to refinance.
 For starters, you don’t have to worry about finding the house.
 There are a few reasons to refinancing and plenty of advantages if you do it at the right time.